-An End of Period Statement (EOPS) is the document that allows those taxpayers filing their tax returns under Making Tax Digital to finalise their business income for a basis period.
-The EOPS will be introduced in April 2023 as part of the Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) initiative, which will replace the annual Self Assessment tax return for many taxpayers.
+An end of period statement (EOPS) is the document that allows those taxpayers filing their tax returns under Making Tax Digital to finalise their business income for a basis period.
+The EOPS will be introduced in April 2026 as part of the Making Tax Digital for Income Tax initiative, which will replace the annual Self Assessment tax return for many taxpayers.

 The EOPS will be linked to the accounting period or basis period for each source of income.
 Taxpayers will not be able to complete an EOPS until the end of the relevant period.
 For most taxpayers, this means that an EOPS will only be required once a year when filing their annual tax return.

-Once a taxpayer has completed an EOPS for each of their sources of income, they will be able to finalise their end-of-year tax position through a process called crystallisation (also known as a ‘final declaration’).
+Once a taxpayer has completed an EOPS for each of their sources of income, they will be able to finalise their end-of-year tax position through a process called a final declaration.